ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

   </link>
 ```

 Next, let us define a `base_footprint` link.
 The `base_footprint` link is a virtual (non-physical) link which has no dimensions or collision areas.
 Its primary purpose is to enable various packages determine the center of a robot projected to the ground.
 For example, Navigation2 uses this link to determine the center of a circular footprint used in its obstacle avoidance algorithms.
-Again, we set this link with no dimensions and to which position the robot’s center is in when it is projected to the ground plane.
+Again, we set this link with no dimensions and to which position the robot's center is in when it is projected to the ground plane.

 After defining our base_link, we then add a joint to connect it to `base_link`.
 In URDF, a `joint` element describes the kinematic and dynamic properties between coordinate frames.
 For this case, we will be defining a `fixed` joint with the appropriate offsets to place our `base_footprint` link in the proper location based on the description above.
 Remember that we want to set our base_footprint to be at the ground plane when projected from the center of the main chassis, hence we get the sum of the `wheel_radius` and the `wheel_zoff` to get the appropriate location along the z-axis.